borismus/smus.com/content/posts/2023/tools-for-thinking-in-systems/index.md

 At a high level, the prototype works as follows:

 1. Extract entities based on description
-2. Check if entities are directly related (eg. mo money => mo problems)
+2. Check if entities are directly related (e.g. mo money ➡️ mo problems)
-3. Check if entities are inversely related (eg. more children => less money)
+3. Check if entities are inversely related (e.g. more children ➡️ less money)
 4. For every relation, come up with a terse explanation
 5. Generate the corresponding causal loop diagram
 6. Label any reinforcing or balancing feedback loops

 ### Entity extraction (Step 1)
 Entity extraction is done through an LLM, not because that is a good idea, but because it was expedient from a prototyping perspective.
-This is relatively uninteresting, and I used a straightforward prompt like this:
+This is relatively uninteresting, and I used a straightforward prompt template like this:

 ```
 Text: ${groundingText}